ggfisher/hello-world/acid.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&alpha;-->&beta;

 Consider the case where both __&alpha;__ and __&beta;__ were both nonprime attributes.
 This is showing that a nonprime attribute is functionally dependent on another nonprime attribute.
-This type of relation violates 3NF.
+This is a case of transitive dependency and violates 3NF.